merenlab/merenlab.org/data/micr-obs-future/index.md

 python3 separateFasta.py
 ```

-You should now hav 99 individual fasta files, ready to be evaluated.
+We now have 99 individual fasta files, ready to be evaluated.

 ### Use checkM to evaluate quality of isolate genomes

-We will use CheckM to evaluate the completeness and contamination of the isolate genomes.
+We will use `CheckM` to evaluate the completeness and contamination of the isolate genomes.
 Since they are isolate genomes, we expect them to be of quite high completeness and low contamination.

 {:.notice}
 There is also an option to include CheckM in the dRep step that is following, however, that does not seem to work for everyone, so we will do it separately.